What is Fibromyalgia?

 There is no single treatment that will address all of the fibromyalgia symptoms.
 Instead, some complementary treatments such as carefully customised massage can be effective in treating the symptoms, such as any tender or sore points in the muscle tissues.
 It is important to point out that not just any style of massage is suitable for fibromyalgia conditions.
 For instance, deep tissue massage and trigger point or acupressure therapy is not ideal for this condition because there are specific sensitive points identified (See chart below) in Fibromyalgia patients which can be painful when pressed on too deeply.

-The long broad strokes of Lomi Lomi massage works well in treatment of the painful and sore areas experienced with Fibromyalgia.
+The long broad strokes of Lomi Lomi massage works well in the treatment of the painful and sore areas experienced with Fibromyalgia.
 The touch has to be gentle, caring and loving in order to allow the nervous system to start to relax and release any muscle tension or pain.

 Vigorous massage techniques is not recommended as it can further aggravate the tender points and cause discomfort for the massage receiver.